zzhangjii/learning-library/workshops/LabGuide100ProvisionAnATPDatabase.md

 More information about Compartments and Policies is provided in the OCI Identity and Access Management documentation [here](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm?tocpath=Services%7CIAM%7C_____13).

--  Select Demo compartment which you created earlier in this lab
+-  Verify Demo compartment is selected

 ![](./images/100/Picture100-26.jpeg)

 -  Specify a name for the instance

 ![](./images/100/Picture100-27.jpeg)

+- For this lab we are not checking Dedicate Infrastructure

 -  You can choose an instance shape, specified by the CPU count and storage size.
 Default CPU count is 1 and storage is 1 TB.